We’ve Got Answers

 This usually depends on the courses previously taken.
 The best thing to do if you are curious about transferring credits is to email a copy of your transcript to our school registrar along with an introduction explaining your question.
 Registrar: email@example.com.

-Ethnos360 Bible Institute will be submitting their application for accreditation through TRACS in the Fall of 2022.
-EBI expects to be accredited by the Fall of 2024.
+Ethnos360 Bible Institute will be submitting their application for accreditation through TRACS in the Fall of 2023.
+EBI hopes to be accredited by 2024.

 Although Ethnos360 Bible Institute is not yet accredited, many Christian colleges and universities do accept our credits.
 See Accreditation page for details.